Skip to content

 A Critical Point

-A single-number wage forecast is a guess dressed up as a plan.
-There is no way to know with certainty where the minimum wage will land in the years ahead, and the living wage is even less predictable.
-The goal is not to pin down the number.
-It is to mitigate the risk it creates, whether that risk sits in a funding envelope, an operating budget, or the operating costs you are trying to hold steady.
+A single-number wage forecast is merely a guesstimate.
+There is no way to know with certainty the future minimum wage, and the living wage is even less predictable.
+The goal here is not to pin down the number; it is to mitigate the risk it creates, whether that risk sits in a funding envelope, an operating budget, or the operating costs you are trying to hold steady.
 Funders, boards, and finance leads trust a range with stated assumptions far more than a confident number that turns out wrong.
 A practical approach is to build a defensible range, state what it assumes, and put it to work in your planning.

 What Leaders Are Navigating